-West African dance troupe
+West African dance troupe to perform

 ANGOLA, Ind. – Visitors will be treated to traditional and contemporary African music and dance when they attend a presentation by the Saakumu Dance Troupe at Trine University.

 Led by master musician Bernard Woma, the group's repertoire spans genres from spiritual, ceremonial and recreational to contemporary African dance forms.
 Based in Ghana, West Africa, the group's music and dance is described as joyful, expressive and participatory.